 Common Mistakes When Selecting Suppliers

-People who import from China prefer to buy direct from China factory.
+People who import from China prefer to buy directly from China factories.
 In their opinion, factories would offer more favorable prices than trading companies, thereby enabling them to gain better profits.
-We can’t say they are wrong, but it is also not right to limit yourself to factories while ignoring your business model and scale.
+We can’t say they are wrong, but it is also not right to limit yourself to factories only.

-Especially when sourcing suppliers from Alibaba, it is not easy to identify which are real factories despite all the suppliers claiming to be one.
-But you don’t have to worry too much about differentiating between factories and trading companies.
-Instead, making a tradeoff between products, prices, and services are the key aspects that you should consider.
+Especially when sourcing suppliers from Alibaba, it is not easy to identify which are real factories because all the suppliers claim to be one.
+But you don’t have to worry too much about differentiating factories and trading companies.
+Instead, you should compare the products, prices, and services of each supplier.

-Personally, I believe that all the good suppliers similarly have the following characteristics:
+Personally, I believe that all the good Chinese suppliers similarly have the following characteristics:

 - The right balance between quality and price